 In accordance with the acquisition method of accounting, the financial results of Super League presented herein include the financial results of Mobcrush subsequent to the Mobcrush Closing Date.
-Disclosure of revenues and net loss for Mobcrush on a stand-alone basis for the three months ended March 31, 2022 is not practical due to the integration of Mobcrush operations, including sales, products, advertising inventory, resource allocation and related operating expenses, with those of the consolidated Company upon acquisition, consistent with Super League operating in one reporting segment.
+Disclosure of revenue and net loss for Mobcrush on a stand-alone basis for the three and six months ended June 30, 2022 is not practical due to the integration of Mobcrush operations, including sales, products, advertising inventory, resource allocation and related operating expense, with those of the consolidated Company upon acquisition, consistent with Super League operating in one reporting segment.